 Those are the days one remembers.

 Lime Essential Oil can be applied to minor wounds, scrapes, and frost burns, to help speed up the healing process and prevent harmful bacteria from taking hold.
-You can apply the Oil directly to the wound or add a few drops to a cold compress and apply the compress to your skin.
-This is better to have at home, to deal with any freeze-burns or cut and scratches.
+You can apply the Oil directly to the wound or add a few drops to a compress and apply the compress to the skin.
+It is good to have this at home, to deal with any freeze-burns or cut and scratches.

 Each family member has food and drink likes and dislikes, and it would be a good exercise for children of around two-and-a-half years, and older, to consider these matters, and any other items they think may be necessary to add to the packing for the trip out.